thomas051083/psd-psw/_events/2_pst-exhibition.md

 			Leaving a legacy
 		</td>
 		<td>
-			How we can plan ahead for our death to post death without burdening our loved ones to deal with the logistics and paperwork.
+			Find out how we can plan ahead for our death to post death without burdening our loved ones to deal with the logistics and paperwork.
 		</td>
 	</tr>
 </table>